oraichain/cw-ide-gitpod/README.md

 cd -
 ```

-### 2. Create a .env file to store your development mnemonic wallet.
+### 2. Create a .env file to store your development mnemonic wallet (optional.
+Only necessary if you don't use the Keplr wallet).

 ```bash
 echo -n 'your mnemonic here' >> .env